opendilab/LMDrive/README.md

 LMDrive's training consists of two stages: 1) the vision encoder pre-training stage, to generate visual tokens from sensor inputs; and 2) the instruction-finetuning stage, to align the instruction/vision and control signal.

 LMDrive is trained on 8 A100 GPUs with 80GB memory (the first stage can be trained on GPUS with 32G memory).
 To train on fewer GPUs, you can reduce the `batch-size` and the `learning-rate` while maintaining their proportion.
-Please download the multi-modal dataset with instructions collected in the CARLA simulator we use in the paper [here](https://huggingface.co/datasets/OpenDILabCommunity/LMDrive), if you do not collect the dataset by yourself.
+Please download the multi-modal dataset with instructions collected in the CARLA simulator we use in the paper [here](https://huggingface.co/datasets/OpenDILabCommunity/LMDrive) or [openxlab (uploading)](https://openxlab.org.cn/datasets/deepcs233/LMDrive)], if you do not collect the dataset by yourself.
+You can only download part of them to verify our framework or your improvement.

 ### Vision encoder pre-training